-The Local Coordinator is not a case worker and will not be able to advise you about individual situations.
+The Local Coordinator is not a case worker and will be providing information about services that may work individually with families.

-More information on new SEND processes can be found throughout this website.
+Information on SEND and SEND processes can be found throughout this website.

 To find out how Hackney has developed it's Local Offer and involved parents so far you can read the annual reports available in the download section of this page.